 - Orient new hires as early as possible: Unions should aim to hold their orientations as close to a new hire's start date as possible, ideally by negotiating for a structured time during the employer's orientation program.
 Delays in orienting new hires allow others, including management, to influence new hires' views of the union.
 Consider digital alternatives when members are geographically dispersed. - Use intention when selecting facilitators: Think strategically about orientation facilitators, paying attention to the race, gender, and age of new hires.
 Consciously or not, new hires will decide if they can see themselves in the union when they look at the person facilitating their formal union orientation.
 Long-tenured leaders or members may be the most knowledgeable about the union, but they may not be the most effective representatives of the union if they talk down to people of different ages or genders.
 Having an experienced leader and a younger member facilitate orientations together can help convey to new hires that the union is knowledgeable and diverse.
 As with the formal orientation, pay attention to race, gender, age, and even occupation of new hires when considering which union members will conduct informal outreach to new hires. - Present a positive, substantive introduction to the union: The information new hires receive during the union's formal orientation session substantially impacts their views of the union.
-A positive first interaction with an organization creates a stronger, more positive attitude toward the organization.
-Develop a presentation that is informative and convincing.
-Remain mindful of the real-world issues new hires face, and avoid the temptation to oversell what the union can do. - Encourage new hires to become active union members: Aim to introduce the union and explain how being part of the union advances members' interests inside and outside the workplace.
-Ask new hires to join the union, and encourage participation, with a streamlined process for doing both. - Provide handouts and freebies: Quality written materials about important issues related to union membership are well received by orientation participants.
-Presenting information in multiple ways (e.g., PowerPoint, video, handouts) is also shown to improve participant comprehension.
-Free union paraphernalia (pens, badge clips, T-shirts, etc.) can build new hires' identity with the union inside and outside the workplace.
-Union gear also contributes to longer-term commitment and identification with the union. - Strive for quality: Simply holding an orientation is not enough.
+A positive first interaction with an organization creates a stronger, more positive attitude toward the organization.3 Develop a presentation that is informative and convincing.
+Remain mindful of the real-world issues new hires face, and avoid the temptation to oversell what the union can do.
+The more relevant topics that are covered in the orientation, the more likely new members will perceive the orientation to be helpful. - The longer the orientation, the better: The greater the length of the orientation, the more helpful it was viewed by new hires.
+If your local union's orientation is 15 minutes in length, increase it to 30 minutes.
+If you typically hold a 30-minute orientation, increase it to 60 minutes.
+If there is a way to make it three hours, then do so, knowing there will be a sizable return on investment from the perspective of new hires. - Encourage new hires to become active union members: Introduce the union and explain how being part of it advances members' interests inside and outside the workplace.
+Ask new hires to join the union, and encourage participation, with a streamlined process for doing both. - Provide informative handouts and freebies: New hires find informative materials and publications helpful.
+Presenting information in multiple ways (e.g., PowerPoint, video, handouts) also improves participant comprehension.4 Free union paraphernalia (pens, badge clips, T-shirts, etc.) can build new hires' identity with the union inside and outside the workplace.
+Union gear also contributes to longerterm commitment and identification with the union. - Strive for quality: Simply holding an orientation is not enough.
 The quality of the union's orientation influences commitment to the union.
 Professional-grade materials and an understanding of how new hires prefer to communicate can encourage sign ups and commitment to the union.
 However, shoddy presentations, typos in handouts, out-of-date information, and inappropriate or poor presenters can cast doubt about the union in the minds of new hires.